Chapter 4: The Operational Rhythm – Cadence and Rituals

 Fighting the Chaos

 Without structure, startups drift into "busyness."
 You're coding features nobody asked for, redesigning logos, having meetings about meetings.
 You feel productive, but you're not actually learning anything.
+This is the default state of most startups—high activity, low progress.

 The Operational Rhythm is your antidote to chaos.
 It's a set of rituals that keep you focused on the one thing that matters: running experiments and learning from them.
+These aren't arbitrary rules—they're battle-tested cadences used by accelerators like Y Combinator, Techstars, and 500 Startups to keep founders accountable to real progress.

 Why Rhythm Matters